IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 - Language
 - Hash

+The original document must never be modified.

 ---

 ## Stage 3 — Normalization

-Convert into common internal representation.
+Convert the document into a common internal representation.

-No semantic changes.
+No semantic interpretation occurs.

 ---

 ## Stage 4 — Statement Extraction

-Extract immutable statements.
+Extract immutable Statements.

-Statements preserve original wording.
+Statements preserve the original wording.

-Statements maintain provenance.
+Statements preserve provenance.

+Statements are never modified.

 ---

 ## Stage 5 — Claim Extraction

-Convert statements into structured claims.
+Transform Statements into structured Claims.

-One statement may produce:
+One Statement may generate:

-- zero claims
+- zero Claims
-- one claim
+- one Claim
-- many claims
+- many Claims

-Every extracted Claim must be assigned an Extraction Fidelity value at this stage, alongside its not-yet-evaluated content (see ADR-008, CONCEPTS.md).
-Extraction Fidelity is not Confidence — Confidence is assigned later, at Stage 8.
+Claim Extraction is a **lossy transformation**.

+Every extracted Claim must reference its originating Statement.

+The original Statement must always be preserved to allow future re-extraction using improved extraction methods.

+Every Claim receives an initial **Extraction Fidelity** estimate.

+Extraction Fidelity measures how faithfully the Claim represents the originating Statement.

+Extraction Fidelity is **not** Confidence.

 Claims become independently evaluable.